ikruusa/lichee-rv-dock-doom/README.md

 # Let's run Doom on Lichee RV Dock!

+This is a custom `buildroot` based system with `SDL2`, `DirectFB` and `chocolate-doom`.
 Unpacked system is ca. 120MB.
 Login as root:

 ```
 u:root
 pwd: licheerv
 ```

+Wifi is also activated, modify `/etc/wpa_supplicant.conf` as needed (use `nano` for that). `dropbear` server is installed so you can login with `ssh`.
-There are DirectFB demos also installed.
-So you can try run (press 'q' to exit):
+There are DirectFB demos installed also.
+You can try those out, eg. (press 'q' to exit):

 ```
 # df_andi